mathscapes/website/_posts/2019-10-08-automating-tasks-in-abaqus.md

 The script is written for a particular case i.e., impact loading of plates.
 Major parameters like Residual velocity, Time is taken to reduce the energy of projectile to 0, Displacement of Projectile/indentor, etc. can be extracted from the ODB.
 The extracted data is written in a separate CSV file for post-processing.

-Example scripts to extract data can be found [here](https://github.com/mathscapes/mpart).
+Example scripts can be found [here](https://github.com/mathscapes/mpart).

 ## References
 [^1]: Abaqus FEA (formerly ABAQUS) is a software suite for finite element analysis and computer-aided engineering.